Hello, and happy May!

 It’s been great fun being back in the world of the St Clairs, catching up with Raiden, Iliana, Sirius, Star, Celeste and Sky, as well as grumpy old Castor.
 It’s also been fascinating meeting new members of the family, Keely, Harley, Romy, and their mother Ewella, and learning where they fit in.
 I’ll be honest with you, it’s been a revelation to me writing this book, because for the first time ever I hadn’t planned it all out before I started writing.
 I had a vague idea of who was who, but I’ve had lots of surprises along the way!
 Will of the Witch will be followed by two more books in this series, and there are plenty of twists and turns to come…

 I haven’t forgotten about Tuppenny Bridge.
 I’ve sent book cover briefs to my designer for the first two in the series, and I’m hoping to have the first book up for pre-order as soon as the cover for that is ready.
-I can tell you now that the first book in the series will be called, Summer Tenants at Monk’s Folly.
 I’m already in love with Tuppenny Bridge, my gorgeous little market town in the Yorkshire Dales, and I’ve met some fascinating characters there already – as well as bumping into a couple of familiar faces…